The Role of Website Optimization in Ecommerce Business

 A simple and clear design also promotes sales in a non-intrusive way.
 Complex designs with banners and bright colors promote that “hard sell” element.
 There is also the “ease of use” factor that you have to take into account.
 Simple designs are easy to use and will make your online shop accessible even to consumers who are new to online shopping.

-Every element of website design is essential.
+Every element of website design is essential when you build an ecommerce website.
 But if we had to handpick one that is slightly more important than the others, it is navigation.
 Navigation is sort of a highway with traffic signs your visitors use to move around your online shop successfully.

 If you make it too complicated, the chances are that it will result in the high bounce off rates.
 Navigation has to be useful for consumers.
 It has to help them easily find what they are looking for.
 For all of these reasons, website optimization takes navigation very seriously.